 I also operated regularly from my small room in the cadet barracks with a Swan 350 transceiver and Webster Bandspanner mobile antenna temporarily hung from the window frame (after dark of course).
 I was an undisputed qualifier for the WAS (Worked All Stereos) award with that particular set up.

 Some of my other hobbies/interests are physical fitness, running, martial arts (Kung Fu, Tai Chi, Qigong), skiing, an occasional round of golf and of course scuba diving.
-I have a wonderful wife Donna, six great kids (4 girls, 2 boys) all grown and five grandchildren (3 girls, 2 boys).
-We currently have three hams in the family and for fun operating activities, including our future family hams, we formed a club with callsign KZ0J.
+I have a wonderful wife Donna, six great kids (4 girls, 2 boys) all grown and six grandchildren (3 girls, 3 boys).
+We currently have three hams in the family and for fun operating activities we formed a club with the callsign KZ0J.
 The "KZ" prefix is in honor of my Dad, who one day back in the early 60's brought home two AristoTone walkie talkies as an incredible surprise for a 10-year old boy with a somewhat unguided enthusiasm for the radio art.
 (I always suspected his intent was to make a trade for the metal hose extender I'd borrowed from the family vacuum cleaner to use as the "DX" antenna for an old shortwave receiver.)